King George Betting

 The King George VI Chase was then moved to Boxing Day in 1947 and remained on that day ever since.

-Popular grey horse – Desert Orchid – was the King George VI Chase winner four times between 1986 and 1990, while other multiple winners of the King George VI Chase in recent times have been Wayward Lad, The Fellow, Best Mate, One Man, See More Business, Kicking King, Kauto Star, Long Run and Silviniaco Conti.
+Popular grey horse – Desert Orchid – was the King George VI Chase winner four times between 1986 and 1990, while other multiple winners of the King George VI Chase in recent times have been Wayward Lad, The Fellow, Best Mate, One Man, See More Business, Kicking King, Kauto Star, Long Run, Silviniaco Conti and the winner of the race for the last two season’s Clan Des Obeaux.